yagmurs/Wplus-AzS/IDL2.md

 ---

-#Lab 07 -
+#Lab 07 - Configuring Azure Stack Infrastructure Backup

 ##^[**Objectives and Summary**][lab07-os]

 > [lab07-os]:
 > ###Introduction
->> This Lab covers basic operations with storage accounts, such as creation, deletion and restoration of such resources.
+>> This Lab covers basic operations to enable the Infrastructure Backup Service through the administration portal so that Azure Stack can generate backups.
 >
 > ###Objectives
 > In this lab, you will:
-> - Enable Retention Policy
-> - Create a new resource group
-> - Create a new storage account
-> - Delete a storage account
-> - Recover a deleted storage account
-> - Confirm storage account recovery
-> - Reclaim space
+> - Configure Azure Stack infrastructure backup
+> -	Download and describe Azure Stack infrastructure Windows PowerShell cmdlets

 >
 > ###Prerequisites
 >>> [!ALERT] In order to successfuly complete this lab [**Lab 01](#lab01), [**Lab 02**](#lab02), and [**Lab 03**](#lab03) must be completed.
 >
 > ###Variables
->>!INSTRUCTIONS[][variables]
+>> !INSTRUCTIONS[][variables]
 >
 > ###Estimated time to complete this lab
->> **30 Minutes**
+>> **45 Minutes**
 >
 > ###Scenario
->> Enable Retention policy for storage accounts in Azure Stack using Admin Portal via Cloud Admin account.
-Afterwards logon to your tenant and create a new resource group, and storage account under this resource group.
-Delete the same storage account to test retention policy.
-Login back to the Admin Portal and recover said storage account and validate that it is restored.
+>> In order to enable the Infrastructure Backup Service through the administration portal you will create a dedicated backup user, file share and encrtption key so that Azure Stack can generate backups.

 ---